Undergraduate Presenters: Poster Presentations

 Where to Have Your Poster Printed

 You can choose to print your poster wherever you like.
+There is a cost to print your poster.
 The best place to start is asking your mentor.
-Then, check with your department and/or college because they may have resources available to help you.
-Moreover, public poster printing services available on the Pullman campus include:
+Then, check with your department and/or college because they may have resources available to help you with the cost.
+Public poster printing services available on the Pullman campus often offer discounts.
+They include:

 - Biomedical Communications Unit (BCU) in the College of Veterinary Medicine